< Season 10

 Season 12 >

 MST3K generated the most funds for any Film & Video project ever listed on Kickstarter ($5,764,229 from 48,270 backers, with an additional $600,000 in backer add-ons) and worked out a deal with Netflix to revise the series with new cast members and an updated format.
-Netflix would go on to support a Season 12 and just recently (May, 2021) a Season 13 has been announced.
+Netflix would go on to support a 6 episode, Season 12.

 1101 - Reptilicus